hypergonial/hikari-arc/docs/guides/interactions.md

         await context.respond("Finished!") # This will now be an ephemeral response!
     ```

-The `autodefer=` argument can be passed to commands and command groups.
-If you do not specify the setting for a specific subcommand or subgroup, it will be inherited from the parent group.
+The `autodefer=` argument can be passed to commands command groups, plugins, and the client.
+If you do not specify the setting for a given object, the setting will be inherited from the parent.